Ngoc901/erudite-documentation/README.md

 - **SRS (Software Requirements Specification)**
   Detailed description of the platform’s purpose, scope, features, and system requirements.
+- **UCD (Use Case Diagrams)**
+  Visual representation of the main interactions between users and the system.
+- **UCs (Use Cases)**
+  Step-by-step descriptions of how users achieve specific goals within the system.
 ---

 ## 📜 References